simulieren/ts-mockup-generator/README.md

 - [ ] Add more CLI options.
 - [ ] Add better folder structure
 - [ ] Add support for crawling multiple pages
+- [ ] Use a smaller version of puppeteer

 ## Usage